 In 2001, the gardens were lost to nature so we began to clear the gardens of brash and brambles.
 In patches we could see snowdrops hanging on in the undergrowth.
 As the light was allowed back in, the snowdrops began to recover.
 We have encouraged them by dividing and top dressing the bulbs with a natural fertiliser.
 Now they spread across two banks alongside the river and release wafts of honey scented perfume on sunny days.

 Around these naturalized plantings we have added hellebores, crocuses, daffodils and blue chionodoxa.
-Throughout the upper gardens you can see pretty groupings of early flowering perennials and small bulbs.
+Throughout the gardens you can see pretty groupings of early flowering perennials and small bulbs.

 Descending to the lower gardens (which has handrails but is tricky for wheelchair access) you will find massed drifts of snowdrops in a beautiful setting overlooking parkland and the river.

 We like to keep a natural look to the big drifts on the snowdrop banks and so have avoided filling them with other bulbs.
 But as you make your way back towards the tearoom, you pass small beds where we have added cyclamen, pulmonarias, aconites, crocuses, early daffodils and irises in carefully considered colourways.
 Rare and unusual snowdrops can be found near the tearoom in purpose built beds.

 Spring flowers vary their flowering times according to the light and weather.
 Some years the aconites and irises hang on until March while the hellebores are barely out.
 In other years the earliest flowers go over quickly and hellebores and crocuses provide plenty of colour amongst the snowdrops.
 We have spent a lot of time creating planting schemes that show colour and beauty whatever the weather has planned for the year.